athos/sweet-array/README.md

 #### `(into-array [T] coll)`

-Another way to create an array in the library is the `sweet-array.core/into-array` macro.
+Another way to create an array is the `sweet-array.core/into-array` macro:

 ```clojure
 (require '[sweet-array.core :as sa])